joewalnes/smoothie/README.md

 *Smoothie Charts* is a really small charting library designed for _live streaming data_.
 I built it to reduce the headaches I was getting from watching charts jerkily updating every second.
-What you're looking at now is pretty much all it does.
-If you like that, then read on.

 See [http://smoothiecharts.org](http://smoothiecharts.org)